Shreenabh664/Wordle-solver/README.md

      <i> Image credit: https://medium.com/@yotamyachmoorgafni </i>
 </p>

-Easy to use Wordle Solver, tested extensively on 100+ Wordles.
+Easy to use Wordle Solver.
 Flaunts a minimalist UI and UX.
-The new implementation is complete for (almost) all Wordles. \[All known edge cases have been fixed.]
+The new implementation is complete for all Wordles and optimizes for minimum tries.

 Usage:
-- Run it with `words.txt` in the same directory.
+- Clone and `cd` into this repo.
+- Compile `wordle.c` (uses `math.h` header for entropy calculations so use `-lm` flag with `gcc`).
 - After every word suggested, input the feedback from wordle, e.g. `bbygb` for ⬛️⬛️🟨🟩⬛️
-- The code should quit automatically when it is sure that it has suggested the winning word.
-- If it doesn't quit automatically, input `ggggg` to ensure it quits correctly.
+- Input `ggggg` to ensure it quits correctly when the word matches.
 - If a `floating point exception` is raised, it means you have entered incorrect feedback at some stage.

-Example usage 1 (Automatic quitting):

-`2314 words read`\
-`saute`\
-bybby\
-`wreak`\
-bbgyb\
-`hyena`\
-bbgyg\
-`enema`

-Example usage 2 (Manually quitting):
+Example usage:

 `2314 words read`\
 `saute`\